Massachusetts Legal Funding

 And unlike with many other countries, most of the car crashes in Massachusetts occurred in urban areas (94%).
 Nearly 40% of all drivers involved in these accidents were found to have a blood alcohol concentration of higher than 0.08%, the state limit.

 In other words, auto accidents in the state of Massachusetts are relatively common.
 Many people injured in these accidents go on to seek legal compensation in courts of law.
-If you have suffered a personal injury resulting from a car accident, Delta Settlement Funding is more than willing to help fund your lawsuit.
+If you have suffered a personal injury resulting from a car accident, Rapid Lawsuit Funding is more than willing to help fund your lawsuit.

 We cater to auto accidents in the following categories mostly: